brianrobles204/QReddit/README.md

 })
 ```
 The paramObj is based on Reddit API.
 See http://www.reddit.com/dev/api#section_listings

 For convenience, the user's current place in the subreddit listing is accounted automatically by the subredditObj.
 You may use `subredditObj.getMoreListing()` to load the subsequent set of posts.

 ####Things

 Posts and comments are both `Things`, which means they can be commented on (a.k.a. replied to), upvoted, and downvoted.
-For example:
 ```javascript
 postObj.comment("This is a comment to an existing post object")

 commentObj.upvote()
 commentObj.comment("This is a reply to a comment")
 ```
+They also have a `data` property, which mirrors the JSON output `data` property; it is an object whose properties are all the information about the post/comment such as author, number of upvotes, etc. See https://github.com/reddit/reddit/wiki/JSON for a comprehensive list of properties.

 With any postObj (e.g. those returned from `subredditObj.getPostsListing()`), you can get the post's comments
 ```javascript